Part I: Origin

 “More good news,” he said sarcastically, flipping the phone open.
 “What’s up?”

 “Hey Josh, it’s Conner.
 Your John Doe in 67 vanished about ten minutes ago.
-Not sure why he left, but camera just caught him leaving right out the front door.”
+Not sure why he left, but camera just caught him walking right out the front door.”

 “Wow,” said Josh, honestly taken aback.
 “How’d he get past security?”